 Sellers of Advertising:

-• The change could open up opportunities for high-quality networks that can curate targeted deals for a wider range of publishers.
+- The change could open up opportunities for high-quality networks to curate targeted deals for a broader range of publishers.

 Others:

-• In addition to technical challenges, global giants face legal issues as the removal of 3rd party cookies and Apple's restrictions make it difficult to prove the effectiveness of advertising.
+- In addition to technical challenges, global giants face legal issues, as the removal of third-party cookies and Apple's restrictions make it difficult to prove the effectiveness of advertising.
 Meta may not be able to track users based on their terms of service, and Google is also under constant review.

-• Cleanrooms are growing in importance, but they can provide the most value to those who have significant 1st party data.
+- Cleanrooms are growing in importance, but they can provide the most value to those with significant first-party data.

-• Retailers have a lot of 1st party data and distribution channels, giving them a strong negotiating position with brands and opportunities to increase their market share.
-However, they may not yet be very skilled in local media sales, so partnerships may be found here.
+- Retailers have a lot of 1st party data and distribution channels, giving them a strong negotiating position with brands and opportunities to increase their market share.
+However, they may not yet be very skilled in local media sales so that partnerships may be found here.

 Where to start?

-Don't worry about the disappearance of third-party cookies, instead, it's important to boldly test new methods:
+Don't worry about the disappearance of third-party cookies.
+Instead, it's essential to test new methods boldly:

-• Targeting profiled sites is easier because they already allow advertisers to reach consumers interested in a particular topic.
-In this case, deals and direct campaigns are good options for targeting.
+- Targeting profiled sites is easier because they already allow advertisers to reach consumers interested in a particular topic.
+Deals and direct campaigns are good options for this.

 We are not alone in facing this situation, as the change affects the entire industry.
-By sharing our experiences together, we can achieve the best results.
+By sharing our experiences, we can achieve the best results.
 At Relevant Digital, we closely monitor the developments in the situation.